-- Why did Jinnah produce his 14 Points of 1929? - How successful were the three Round Table Conferences of 1930-32? - How important was the Government of India Act 1935? - Why was Congress Rule (1937-39) unpopular with many Muslims?

-- the Simon Commission 1927

-- the Nehru Report 1928

-- Jinnah's 14 Points

-- Allama Igbal's Allahabad address 1930

-- the Round Table Conferences

-- the Communal Award of 1932

-- the Government of India Act 1935

-- Rehmat Ali and the Pakistan National Movement

-- Congress rule 1937-39, its significance to the Pakistan Movement and the 'Day of Deliverance' 1939

-Key Question 9: How successful were attempts to find solutions to the problems facing the subcontinent in the years 1940 to 1947?
+Focus points: Specified content: Why did Jinnah produce his 14 Points of 1929?
+How successful were the three Round Table Conferences of 1930-32?
+How important was the Government of India Act 1935?
+Why was Congress Rule (1937-39) unpopular with many Muslims? the Simon Commission 1927 the Nehru Report 1928 Jinnah's 14 Points Allama Iqbal's Allahabad address 1930 the Round Table Conferences the Communal Award of 1932 the Government of India Act 1935 Rehmat Ali and the Pakistan National Movement Congress rule 1937-39, its significance to the Pakistan Movement and the 'Day of Deliverance 1939 Cey Question 9: How successful were attempts to ontinent in the years 1940 to 1947? to find solutions to the problems facing the sub-